-Making almond butter has never been easier!
-Follow these step-by-step directions to learn how to make your own simple almond butter free of additives.
+Ready for the easiest almond butter recipe ever?
+Follow these step-by-step directions to learn how to make your own simple nut butter free of additives.

 The first time I tried making almond butter was a bit of a disaster.
 The almonds were barely blended into the smooth consistency I imagined and I was convinced that my cheap-o food processor couldn’t handle it.

-Flash-forward two years and I’ve finally found the key step to make delicious, creamy almond butter — without wrecking your food processor.
+Flash-forward two years and I’ve finally found the key step to making the easiest almond butter — without wrecking your food processor.

 All you’ll need for this recipe is one pound of raw almonds.
-From there, you’ll want to preheat your oven to 250℉, place the almonds on a baking sheet, and bake for about 10 minutes.
+From there, you’ll want to bake the almonds for about 10 minutes.
 Though this step isn’t completely necessary, it makes the blending process a LOT easier because the almonds are warmed, and therefore their oils release more quickly.

 Once the almonds are warmed, you’ll place them in your food processor and pulse on HIGH for two minutes.
 After two minutes, turn it off and scrape down the sides.